mattbierner/blog.mattbierner.com/_posts/2019-01-31-a-page-out-of-my-book.md

 {% include image.html file="in-home.jpg" %}

-{% include image.html file="cards.jpg" description="Of course I also had to design and letter pressed some business cards for the venture" %}
+{% include image.html file="cards.jpg" description="Of course I also had to design and letter press some business cards for the venture" %}